romhack/sonic_riders_lzss/README.md

 pip install -r requirements.txt
 ```

-A tool for compressing and decompressing data in "Sonic Riders" games for PC and Xbox.
+A tool for compressing and decompressing data in "Sonic Riders" game for PC, Xbox and GameCube versions.
+See additional usage examples in .bat files.
 Tool usually compress slightly more efficient, than original packer.
 Compression format description:
 ```
 0x80 bytes compressed file header: